nikhilwani/Algorithms/README.md

 ## List except self
 - [ ] Product except self
 - [x] Find pivot index (sum of all the no of left = right) - (Do on paper, ranges are different for reverse) Two fors is easier.
+Zip for comparison.  https://leetcode.com/submissions/detail/628123635/